tower1ight/World/Misc/Research System.md

 # Fantasy
 - Independent research
-- Self Funded?
+- **:** Self Funded?
 Institutional partner?
 Indentured Servitude?
-- **Auxiliary:**
+- **Auxiliary:** We aren't playing a game about research, and more often than not research is something only one of your players will make a cornerstone of their character

 # Research Rolls
 D100 roll under, add up%